plus3it/watchmaker/docs/customization/NewFormulas.md

 ## Execution - Tailored

 If the new formula has variable configuration-data that needs to come from pillar, it will be necessary to either manually update the `.../pillar` directory's contents with the appropiate data (see: [_The `pillar` Directory-Tree_](SaltContent.md#the-pillar-directory-tree)) or create a custom `salt-config.zip` file and reference it from the custom `config.yaml` file.

+## Final Notes

+All formulae that have Pillar-settable or Pillar-overridable parameters should include a `pillar.example` or `pillar.example.yaml` file with the project's content.
+This file should be placed in the project's root-directory.
+The file should be valid YAML with explanatory comments for each configuration item.
+If a new formula's execution-customizability is more complex than is easily accommodated by comment-entries in the example Pillar YAML file, add a `README_PillarContents.md` file to the project.
+This file should contain sufficiently-expository content to allow new users of the formula to fully understand how to tailor the formulae's execution to their site's needs.

 [^1]: "Yet-to-be-integrated" formulae are any formulas that have not yet been set up for automated execution as part of a _full_ Watchmaker run.
 See the [_Modifying Formulae Execution-Parameters_](SiteParameters.md) document for tips.
 [^2]: If hosting on a web server and configuration content may be deemed sensitive, apply suitable access controls to the file and specify the fetch-URL with the appropriate authentication-elements.